Nimbusshub/Micro_2_Mega/README.md

 # Micro 2 Mega
-This repository contains mini projects such as a digital clock to mega projects such as instagram clone.
+This repository contains mini projects such as a digital clock to mega projects such as Instagram clone.

 ## Directories In The Repo
 | Directory | Description |